Blackdread/filter-sort-jooq-api/README.md

 See: http://www.blackdread.org/

-#### Personal usage
+# Usage

-I use this API in a Spring Boot App with Spring Data JPA and jOOQ.
+It is recommended to use this API in a Spring App with jOOQ (have a dependency to spring-data-commons for Sort).

 In Spring Boot, I usually build the List of Filter in an init method annotated with @PostConstruct in a repository class

-You can use @RequestParam Map<String, String> requestParams and Pageable pageable, or build automatically (via Spring) a DTO/POJO from params by specifying it in parameters of @RequestMapping method.
+Can use @RequestParam Map<String, String> requestParams and Pageable pageable, or build automatically (via Spring) a DTO/POJO from params by specifying it in parameters of @RequestMapping method.

+Check the folder [examples](https://github.com/Blackdread/filter-sort-jooq-api/tree/master/examples) and [fullOne](https://github.com/Blackdread/filter-sort-jooq-api/tree/master/examples/fullOne) examples as it shows more how it can be used.

 # Current version

 Takes Map of key/alias with value and do the sorting/filtering

 Javax validation is used mostly as documentation for code (Nullable and NotNull)

+## Filtering

+A filter takes:
+- key/alias with no value or anything as the filter is activated if that key is present and filter does not check the value (neither parse it)
+- key/alias with one value (usually use FilterParser)
+- key/alias with many values separated by a token (usually use FilterMultipleValueParser, result is List\<T\>)
+- many keys/aliases with many values as a result (use of FilterParser and/or FilterMultipleValueParser)

+Throws exception on unknown key/alias, value cannot be parsed.

+## Sorting

+A sort takes:
+- a key/alias and a value that define ASC or DESC sorting (See Spring to use Pageable, Sort.by(...) and Sort.Order; In url it looks like "sort=key/alias,asc/desc")

+Throws exception on unknown key/alias.

 # Future changes